Marcell Ozuna Player Props: Braves vs. Rays

 Marcell Ozuna At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 84th, his on-base percentage ranks 76th, and he is 32nd in the league in slugging.
+- Among qualifying batters in MLB, his batting average ranks 91st, his on-base percentage ranks 90th, and he is 34th in the league in slugging.

-- Ozuna has reached base via a hit in 48 games this year (of 71 played), and had multiple hits in 15 of those games.

-- He has gone deep in 22.5% of his games this year, and 5.9% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.